Dashboard Member settings

 Sign up Sign in

-Although products being marketed as part of a co-marketing campaign may remain unique to each brand, sometimes two companies will create a new product together - essentially fusing their brands - and this will then be sold as a co-branded product.
+So products being marketed as part of a co-marketing campaign may remain unique to each brand, but when two companies create a new product together, essentially fusing their brands, this will be sold as a co-branded product.

 What are the main pros and cons of co-marketing?

-Shared resources can vastly reduce overall marketing expenditure, almost halving costs by creating one joint advertising campaign instead of two separate ones.
-Alternatively, a greater combined marketing budget can provide exposure (eg enabling the purchase of TV advertising space).
-Furthermore, two brands will each bring their own existing share of the market, introducing their partner to new potential customers.
+Shared resources can vastly reduce overall marketing expenditure, often almost halving costs by creating one joint advertising campaign instead of two separate ones.
+Alternatively, a greater combined marketing budget can provide additional exposure (eg enabling the purchase of TV advertising space).
+Furthermore, the two or more brands will each bring their own existing shares of their market, introducing their partners to new potential customers.

 On the downside, dilution of a brand is a possibility, especially if one brand is much stronger than the other.
-Another potential problem is that if a co-branded product develops a fault or receives negative publicity, this will affect both brands, even if the fault lies with one brand.
+Another potential problem is that if a co-branded product develops a fault or receives negative publicity, this will affect both brands, even if the fault lies with only one of the brands.

 It will also be necessary to ensure a sufficient legal framework is in place to protect each company involved in a co-marketing campaign, so there will generally be additional legal costs.